iterative/ldb-resources/_README_draft.md

 | Index storage location in default format | `$ ldb index s3://ldb-public/dogs-and-cats` |
 | Index location in Tensorflow format | `$ ldb index --format infer gcp://ldb-public/dogs-and-cats`|

 Another use of explicit indexing in LDB is object tagging.
 Object tags in LDB are global – which means the tag assigned to a data object is visible in all datasets that reference it regardless of annotation presence and versions.
-Tags can be assigned
+Tags can be assigned during index or later (via TAG command):

 | Step | Command |
 | --- | --- |